fine art printing

 This is where I believe there is a place for personal, bespoke, small-scale, yet professional, fine art printing service.
 Compared to the usual photo labs my aim is to actually meet people and provide personal printing experience.

 However this is also an experiment for me.
 Printing on a small scale is simply not profitable - my motivation is rather getting to know people, understand what is behind their passion and create a space where we can all grow together.
-I am curious about what future might bring, ultimately seeing whether print making (as photohraphy in general) can be one of the possible directions for me.
-I have vision of dedicating more time to photography, running workshops in remote locations and for me print making fills in the whole picture.
+I am curious about what future might bring, ultimately seeing whether print making (or photography in general) can be one of the possible directions for me.
+I have a vision of dedicating more time to photography, running workshops in remote locations and for me print making fills in the whole picture.

 print quality